oharapaGitHub/ca675assignment3backend/README.md

 - Sankey.js

 ## Database Setup
-The application requires a connection to a mysql database.
+The application requires a connection to a mySQL database.
 Connection details for the database are stored in the file, dbconfig.cfg, located within the Database directory.
 Sample values are provided within the configuration file.
 ### Creating the Required Tables
 To create the required tables by the application a schema is provided.
 The file, schema.sql, exists with the schema folder of this repository.
 ### Loading the data into the Database